-In addition to the delivery of web projects, digital project managers must had a decent knowledge of core concepts such as online marketing, creative design, layout design, coding/development, and business goals planning such as SMART goals.
-By the very nature of the position you must wear many hats and be able to take one off to replace it with another even on a hour GoToMeeting conversation.
+In addition to the delivery of web projects, digital project managers must have a decent knowledge of core concepts such as online marketing, creative design, layout design, coding/development, and business goals planning such as SMART goals.
+By the very nature of the position, you must wear many hats and be able to take one off to replace it with another even on an hour GoToMeeting conversation.
 Essentially, digital project managers ensure the integrated elements of digital projects come together on time and meet stakeholder expectations for data integrity and product quality.

-Although the post-secondary education and professional experience required for digital project manager jobs may vary by employer, industry and technology type, many managers have a bachelor’s degree in advertising, marketing, communications, computer science or management information systems.
+Although the post-secondary education and professional experience required for digital project manager jobs may vary by employer, industry, and technology type, many managers have a bachelor’s degree in advertising, marketing, communications, computer science, or management information systems.
 Typically web project managers or eCommerce project managers are bred not born and it takes many years of implementations and experience to be efficient in practice.
-In general, employers looking to fill digital project manager jobs prefer qualified candidates who are creative, have excellent communication skills and have marketing or advertising agency experience and demonstrate the ability to lead concurrent projects of varying size and complexity.
+In general, employers looking to fill digital project manager jobs prefer creative and qualified candidates, have excellent communication skills and have marketing or advertising agency experience, and demonstrate the ability to lead concurrent projects of varying size and complexity.

-There is not playbook for Digital or Web Project Management, but rather it is the school of hard knocks.
-You can prepare yourself with blog posts and use cases, but the best way to grow in the industry is dive deep into the process of “doing”.
+There is no playbook for Digital or Web Project Management, but rather it is the school of hard knocks.
+You can prepare yourself with blog posts and use cases, but the best way to grow in the industry is to dive deep into the process of “doing”.

 What Personality Best Fits The Project Manager Title?

-Lastly, if you are running a technical project (like eCommerce websites) you need to at minimum have the ability to learn the 10,000ft view of coding practices, administrative work, etc. It sounds dumb saying it, and probably a “duh” statement, but you need to have a minimal understanding of the technology you are working on to be successful.
+Lastly, if you are running a technical project (like eCommerce websites) you need to at minimum can learn the 10,000ft view of coding practices, administrative work, etc. It sounds dumb saying it, and probably a “duh” statement, but you need to have a minimal understanding of the technology you are working on to be successful.